 Railroad crossing are inherently dangerous and a railroad company will have strong defenses in place to shield them from liability if an accident occurs.
 If there is no statute requiring gates at a railroad crossing, then there is no duty to supply them.
 However, for crossings where there is heavy traffic or where a view of an oncoming train may be obstructed, a railroad company may be found negligent in not providing gates.

 Likewise, the obstruction a a view of an oncoming train may prove a breach in care.
 Broken or poorly maintained lights or signals can result in a breach of duty.
 Also, train operators must act with care and offer warning of an oncoming train, usually through the use of a bell or whistle.
 If a train operator neglects to give warning that a train is approaching a crossing, he or she may be held liable.
-If you have any questions regarding liability at a railroad crossing, contact the attorneys from Wolf & Pravato.
+If you have any questions regarding liability at a railroad crossing, contact the Fort Myers personal injury attorneys from the law office of Wolf & Pravato.

 Train accident claim can be complex, particularly if you are trying to file a claim against a government entity.
 Do not let time run out.
-Contact Wolf & Pravato as soon as possible after your accident.
+Contact the law office of Wolf & Pravato as soon as possible after your accident.
 Justice is not automatic; we will fight for you.